OpenCBM/OpenCBM/xum1541/README.txt

 - Add SRQ nibbling support
 - Add IEEE-488 support
 - Test various cable lengths and USB hubs to be sure it is reliable
+- Heavy system activity can sometimes disrupt transfers, especially timing sensitive operations like nibbling.
+Make the firmware more resistant to intermittent hangs.

 General opencbm issues not in xum1541 code:
 - cbmcopy only does byte at a time, does not use read_n() API from plugin.